CalumLonie/velogames-ultimate-team/README.md

 I worked on the Ultimate Squad file after the others, and it took a lot of effort to get working properly.
 I could use some of the more optimised processes from it and apply them to the others to update them.
 I might do this in the future, but for now I do not see the need

+UPDATE: 12/10/2021
+I have combined most of the code for the individual events into one program.
+This code can handle the files for the Superclassico, Women's Classics, Classics Squads and Stage Races events.
+The Grand Tour events and Ultimate Squad calculations still need their own specific files.
+The old files are now in an Archive_Files folder, and the results have now been grouped into a folder for their year.